almet/markdown-doc/articles/dependency-injection.md

 [Spring](www.springsource.org) uses annotation in the code to interact with the container.

-Annotations are text, in comments, wich provide information on what needs to be injected, and how.
+Annotations are text, that's fit to the class implementation wich provide information on what needs to be injected, and how.

-Whereas it's not the default and recommended behavior, it'll be possible in Spiral's DI to generate a Schema representation thanks to these annotations.
+Whereas it's not the default and recommended behavior, it is possible in Spiral's DI to generate a Schema representation thanks to these annotations.